The Quantum Broom Paradox

 The Ship of Theseus Paradox

-H: Is it though?
+HUMAN: Is it though?
 If every component has been replaced, how can it be the same broom?

 TRIGGER: (confused) Well, it's the same broom, innit?
 It's got a certificate and everything.